dtcenter/MET/docs/Users_Guide/config_options.rst

   tmp_dir = "/tmp";

-A description of the use of temporary files in MET can be found in the Contributor's Guide section :numref:`tmp_file_use`.
+A description of the use of temporary files in MET can be found in :numref:`Contributor's Guide Section %s <tmp_file_use>`.

 message_type_group_map
 ^^^^^^^^^^^^^^^^^^^^^^